 Measuring your catch

 Measure your fish from the tip of the nose (or lower jaw) to tip of the tail in a straight line.
 Do NOT measure in a curve around the body from nose to tail.
-Measure to the closest 1/8″.
-Tail and jaw should be pinched together.
+Measure to the closest 1/8 inch.

-The Master Angler database (Catch and Keep, Catch and Release Final Reports)
+(Catch and Keep, Catch and Release final reports)

-We maintain an on-line database that contains information on all the Master Angler final reports.
-This database can be a valuable source of information, allowing you to investigate where big fish are caught in the state, the times of year during which catch rates are highest, and techniques useful in pursuing trophy fish.
+The database contains information on all the Master Angler final reports.
+This can be a valuable source of information, allowing you to investigate where big fish are caught in the state, the times of year during which catch rates are highest, and techniques useful in pursuing trophy fish.

-Here are the 2017 reports - these can also be found in the Master Angler Database above:
+Here are the 2019-2020 final reports (these can also be found in the Master Angler Database)

 How it benefits our state

-Not only does the Master Angler Program help promote fishing as a popular sport in Michigan and boost the DNR's image with the angling public, it also provides Fisheries Division with valuable information on where the big fish in our state can be found, when is the best time to fish for them and what's the most successful fishing method, bait and/or lure.
+The Master Angler Program helps promote fishing as a popular sport in Michigan and provides anglers with valuable information on where the big fish in our state can be found, when is the best time to fish for them and what's the most successful fishing method, bait and/or lure.

-Thanks to the Master Angler Program, not only does Michigan serve as an angling mecca for the dedicated angler, people come from across the globe to fish in our state and try to win themselves an award.
+Thanks to the Master Angler Program, not only does Michigan serve as an angling mecca for the dedicated angler, people come from across the globe to fish in our state and try to catch a big fish.

 State records are recognized by weight only.
 To qualify for a state record, your fish must exceed the current listed state record weight and identification must be verified by a DNR fisheries biologist.
+If you think you've caught a state record fish, please contact a DNR fisheries biologist as soon as possible.
 All potential state record fish must be weighed on a commercial scale (grocery store, meat market, etc.) and record the business name where scale is located.
 If possible, attach weight slip.